Bangladesh PM Sheikh Hasina flees country amid protests, Army announces interim government

 On Monday afternoon, protestors stormed the prime minister’s official residence in Dhaka, BBC reported.

 Waker-uz-Zaman held meetings with political parties and civil society members after Hasina left the capital, Prothom Alo reported.
-While speaking at a press conference later, he said that no member of Hasina’s Awami League was present for the meeting.
+While speaking at a press conference later, he said that no member of Hasina’s Awami League party was present for the meeting.

-The Army chief also urged student protestors to “stay calm and go back home” and assured that perpetrators of all killings will be punished.

-Professor Asif Nazrul from Dhaka University’s Department of Law has been asked to issue a statement requesting students to call off the protest, reported Dhaka Tribune.

 The 4G mobile internet services, blocked after violent demonstrations on Sunday, were restored.